canonical/snapcraft/docs/snapcraft-syntax.md

   a license to be reaccepted.
 * `parts` (yaml subsection)
   A map of part names to their own part configuration.
 Order in the file is not relevant (to aid copy-and-pasting).
+Check out the [parts section](snapcraft-parts.md) for some more concrete examples.
     * `plugin` (string)
       Specifies the plugin name that will manage this part.
 Snapcraft will pass to it all the other user-specified part options.
 If plugin is not